 \[ f'(x) = \frac{1}{x \ln(b)} \]

-We find that the derivative of \( \log_b(x) \) is:
+We thus find that the derivative of \( \log_b(x) \) is:

 \[ f'(x) = \frac{1}{x \ln(b)}, \quad \forall x > 0 \]

-Derivative for \( x \to x_0 \)
+Limit of the difference quotient for \( x \to x_0 \)

-Now, consider the incremental ratio for \( x \to x_0 \):
+Let us now consider the difference quotient for \( x \to x_0 \):

 \[ f'(x_0) = \lim_{x \to x_0} \frac{\log_b(x) - \log_b(x_0)}{x - x_0} \]